aimoneb/Data_Course_AIMONE/README.md

 This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This file only made me cry two times
-Please ignore the two exra coppies of the first statement, becuase I don't know how to delete them.
+Please ignore the two exra copies of the first statement, becuase I don't know how to delete them.
- Please ignore the rouge comma in the prior sentance as well.
+ Please ignore the rouge comma in the prior sentence as well.
 My name is Behlee.
 I don't know what I'm doing with my life.
 This is a simulation.